 Artists Statement

-Minimalist photography is about finding the irreducible core of a subject, whether that's a wave-smoothed rock, a weathered building, or a bird in flight.
+Photography to me is about finding the irreducible core of a subject, whether that's a wave-smoothed rock, a weathered building, or a bird in flight.
 It's about what can be removed, not what's there.

 My subjects vary—nature, structures, wildlife—but the approach remains constant: reduction, patience, and the search for essential form.